-Complement your stay with one of the bespoke services the Waternook

-	Estate has on offer.
-Please contact us to discuss your personal needs,

-	availability and prices.
+Complement your stay with one of the bespoke services on offer* (*see Visitors' Notes).
+Please contact us to discuss your personal needs, availability and prices.

-	Five Star opulence on Ullswater, Waternook Estate is quite simply

-	outstanding and luxurious in every way.
-Recently rated ‘Top 3 in

-	England’ by VisitEngland Awards for Excellence, Waternook is probably

-	the most prestigious self-catering experience with luxury concierge

-	services in the British Isles.
+Five Star opulence on Ullswater, Waternook Estate is quite simply outstanding and luxurious in every way.
+Recently rated ‘Top 3 in England’ by VisitEngland Awards for Excellence, Waternook is probably the most prestigious self-catering experience with luxury concierge services in the British Isles.

 The residences occupy a sublime, secluded setting within 26 acres of private grounds with ½ mile of lake shoreline, commanding simply breathtaking uninterrupted panoramic views of Ullswater and the surrounding mountains.

 Both properties have been rated ‘Top 3 in England’ by VisitEngland Awards for Excellence’ in 2017, Top 50 Best Cottages in the UK and No.1 in The Lake District’ by The Times and ‘Top 12 party pads’ by The Sunday Times.
 Rated Visit England 5 Star Gold, they won the 2016 Cumbria Tourism Awards as well as being featured on ITV’s This Morning and Lorraine.